phwt/uplay-invisible-mode/README.md

-# Uplay Offline Mode
+# Uplay Invisible Mode

-Program for enabling/disabling offline mode for Ubisoft Uplay Client
+Add Invisible mode for your Uplay client.

 ## Features

-- Appear as offline to your friends but still be able to access in-game online services.
+- **Invisibility** Appear as offline to your friends but still be able to access in-game online services.

 Disabled Features
 - Friend List (including invitation to game)